microsoft/pxt/common-docs/release-tests/upgrades.md

 We perform two types of upgrades when importing projects: JavaScript and Blockly.
 Our upgrade strategy is as follows:

-1. If the project was created in the current editor (same major/minor versions), we do nothing
+1. If the project was created in the current target (same major/minor versions), we do nothing
 2. Otherwise, check what editor this project was saved in (either Monaco or Blockly)
 3. If Blockly, try to update the blocks of the project
 4. If Monaco (or if Blockly update fails), try to upgrade the Javascript in the project